pr-curtis/pr-curtis.github.io/h_online_projects.md

 <p></p>
 Throughout the year I compile information and visualizations on academic-oriented job postings related to Japan and East Asia.
 I have compiled data for the <a href="/projects/jobs2020/">2019-2020 season</a> and the <a href="/projects/jobs2021/">2020-2021 season</a>.
 While I compile the 2021-2022 cycle data I have also created an open access, searchable table on <a href="/projects/jobtable2022/">current job advertisements</a> that is updated weekly.
 Click the image to the right to view all pages.
 <p></p>
-<b><font color="#a6001b">I am presently collecting information on the 2021-2022 job market cycle for East Asia specialists.
-If you see an East Asia-related job ad, please use the following form to contribute to the dataset:</font></b>
+<b><font color="#a6001b">I am presently collecting information on the 2021-2022 academic job market cycle for East Asia specialists.
+If you see a relevant ad, please use the following form to contribute to the dataset:</font></b>
 <p></p>
 <center><a href="https://forms.gle/iUc6LPyXveRixh8L6" class="btn btn-primary btn-lg outline" role="button" target="blank">SUBMIT AN AD</a></center>
 <p></p>